California ERISA Lawyers

 You Must Exhaust Administrative Remedies

-The courts generally require plaintiffs whose ERISA insurance claims have been denied to exhaust their administrative remedies—meaning you must complete at least one mandatory administrative appeal—before you may bring a lawsuit in U.S. District Court (which has jurisdiction in all ERISA matters).
+The courts generally require plaintiffs whose ERISA insurance claims have been denied to exhaust their administrative remedies—meaning you must complete at least one mandatory administrative appeal—before you may bring a lawsuit in U.S. District Court.

 The Appeal is Your Last Opportunity to Submit Evidence

 The most critical rule of ERISA litigation is this: The appeal is your last opportunity to introduce evidence for a court’s eventual consideration.
-If your appeal is unsuccessful, you and your attorney will not be allowed to introduce additional new evidence with a subsequent lawsuit.
+If your appeal is unsuccessful, you and your attorney will generally not be allowed to introduce additional new evidence during a subsequent lawsuit.

-- Appeal Deadline: You typically have at least 180 days to file an appeal, though there is no reason to delay.
+- Appeal Deadline: You typically have at least 180 days to file an appeal, though some plans may allow longer.
+There is no reason to delay, as debts can mount quickly while you are unable to work.

-- Insurer Response Deadline: The insurance company typically must approve or deny your initial claim within 45 days (extendable by another 30 days for investigation).
+- Insurer Response Deadline: ERISA requires the insurance company to approve or deny your initial claim within a “reasonable” period, typically 45 days (extendable by another 30 days for investigation).

 ERISA Exclusions and SSDI Benefits